Chart Color Schemes

 Narwee - Beverly Hills is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Narwee-Beverly Hills is one of the most culturally diverse areas in Australia, with 50.3% of its population born overseas and 61.2% speaking a language other than English at home.
-The dominant religion in Narwee-Beverly Hills as of recent data is Christianity, accounting for 53.0% of the population.
-Notably, Buddhism is more prevalent here compared to Greater Sydney, with 6.7% of Narwee-Beverly Hills residents identifying with this religion, compared to a regional average of 5.4%.
+Christianity is the predominant religion in Narwee-Beverly Hills, comprising 53.0% of the population.
+However, Buddhism is notably overrepresented, making up 6.7% compared to the Greater Sydney average of 4.1%.

 Frequently Asked Questions - Diversity